AndyYangjd/data_fuse_demo/README.md

 - convert_radarPcd_to_ascii.py: convert the file-format of Radar-pcd from binary to ascii, so we can parse the info about points, such as Position, relative-Velocity..
 - geometry_transform.cpp: get the Transform-matrix of cam and radar
 - vertify_line.jl: vertify the uv-points in the horitional line
+- coord_trans.cpp: supply a function to transfrom pos between sensor and car

 ## data/file-role
 - calibration_parameter.xlsx: the calibration parameter of front camera and radar.